This topic provides a general guide on how to add projects, .tst files and test suites using SOAtest’s various test creation wizards.

 A scenario is any collection of tests that are not individually runnable because they have dependencies.
 One example of a scenario is when a series of API tests extracts a value from one test’s response and uses it as part of subsequent test message.
 Another example is a sequence of web scenarios recorded from a browser.

-We recommend that you create a separate test (.tst file) for each distinct testing requirement.
-To add a new Test Suite (.tst) file to an existing project.
+We recommend creating a separate test (.tst file) for each distinct requirement.

 For help selecting and completing the available test creation wizards, see Wizards for Creating Projects, .tst Files, and Tests.